blabla1337/skf-labs/md/Java/Parameter-Binding.md

 ![](../../.gitbook/assets/java/ParameterBinding/4.png)

-Let's register a new user and check the request on Burp.
+Let's register a new user and intercept the request on Burp.

 ![](../../.gitbook/assets/java/ParameterBinding/5.png)